Artists & Makers Studios 1 and 2 Present

 Rockville, MD 20852

-Artists & Makers Studios 1 on Parklawn features exhibits with Michele Banks, Jane Pettit, and Michele Norris, along with Theremin music by Arthur Harrison as well as resident artists’ open studios.
-Additionally A&M2 on Wilkins is proud to present the work of Chris Luckman and Natalie Abrams, an exhibit with the 21 member artists in Gallery 209, the Montgomery County Camera Club’s exhibit, and resident artists’ open studios – all just 9/10’s of a mile from the flagship location on Parklawn with free parking at both locations and the best parties in town.
+Artists & Makers Studios 1 on Parklawn features exhibits with Marilyn Banner, M. Jane Johnson, Norma Schwartz exhibiting with her daughter Violeta Fiorino Schwartz, and Theremin music with Arthur Harrison as well as open studios.
+Additionally A&M2 on Wilkins is proud to present the work of Laurie Breen and Theresa Wells Stifel, an exhibit with 22 member artists in Gallery 209, the Montgomery County Camera Club’s exhibit “Street Life” and artists’ open studios – all just 9/10’s of a mile from the flagship location on Parklawn with free parking at both locations.

 Artists & Makers Studios on Parklawn Drive in Rockville, established in October 2014 by artist and arts community builder Judith HeartSong, is a 13,000 sq. ft. facility is now home to 66 resident artists.
 Artists & Makers Studios 2 on Wilkins Avenue in Rockville is a 23,000 sq. ft. facility with 88 resident artists and more to come.
 A&M Studios is dedicated to providing a supportive and vibrant environment for artists to realize their creative goals – through studio practice, collaboration, education, opportunities, networking and connecting with the community beyond our doors.